 Half of the annual fee of the members of the Board of Directors is intended to be paid in shares of the Company after each quarterly release and the remaining part of the annual fee is paid in cash, which is used to cover taxes arising from the fees.
 The shares given as remuneration to Board members are not subject to any ownership restrictions or lock-up provisions.

-- EUR 12,000 for the Chairman of the Audit Committee
+- EUR 12,000 for the Chairperson of the Audit Committee

-- EUR 10,000 for the Vice Chairman of the Audit Committee
+- EUR 10,000 for the Vice Chairperson of the Audit Committee

 - EUR 6,000 for each member of the Audit Committee

-- EUR 8,000 for the Chairman of the Remuneration Committee
+- EUR 8,000 for the Chairperson of the Remuneration Committee

 - EUR 4,000 for each member of the Remuneration Committee.